Fijishi-Enterprises/BenthicIMG-Analyser/docs/production_server_setup.rst

 ---------
 Go to the Amazon S3 console.
 Create a bucket.

-Click your bucket's name, then click Permissions.
+Click your bucket's name, then click Properties, then Permissions.
 Click "Add bucket policy" and add the following policy:

 ::